Experience Native American Culture in Wisconsin

 Almost half of this nation’s reservation is made up of lakes, rivers and wetlands.
 You can fish for trout at the Lac du Flambeau Fish Hatchery daily from Memorial Day to Labor Day.
 Fish are bagged while you wait and no license or fishing pole is needed, just your hands and some concentration!

-The Powell Marsh Wildlife Area is a 12,303-acre wildlife refuge, where you can hike, ski and snowshoe and enjoy nature.
-Included is 24,000 acres of wetlands, which was designated by the state as one of the top birding destinations in Wisconsin.
-It’s so popular for birds, in fact, that the refuge closes for fall to support migration (except for when it opens for hunting season).
-There are also 260 lakes and 65 miles of rivers and streams to paddle.
+There are also 260 lakes and 65 miles of rivers and streams to paddle here.
 The Nation’s Lac du Flambeau Bike Trail also covers nearly 18 miles, connecting neighboring communities.
 Bring your bike or binoculars and immerse yourself in Wisconsin’s natural richness.

 Take a hands-on approach to the state’s history at the George W. Brown Jr. Museum and Cultural Center, where classes are offered in traditions like native cooking and making birch-bark baskets.
-The museum is wheelchair accessible.
+The museum is also wheelchair accessible.

-Red Cliff Band of Lake Superior Chippewas
+Red Cliff Band of Lake Superior Chippewa

 Lac Courte Oreilles Band of Superior Chippewa

-Also worth checking out: the Living Cultural Center at LCO Ojibwa Community College; Abijinoojii-Aki (meaning “Our Children's Land”), an Ojibwe Cultural Village located two blocks west of the Honor the Earth Powwow grounds; the 40-acre cranberry marsh; St. Francis Solanus Indian Mission (includes a Native American arts and crafts store); and the Lac Courte Oreilles Visitor’s Center, next to the Sevinwinds Casino.
+Learn more about this Tribe and others by visiting these attractions: the Living Cultural Center at LCO Ojibwa Community College; Abijinoojii-Aki (meaning “Our Children's Land”), an Ojibwe Cultural Village located two blocks west of the Honor the Earth Powwow grounds; the 40-acre cranberry marsh; St. Francis Solanus Indian Mission (includes a Native American arts and crafts store); and the Lac Courte Oreilles Visitor’s Center, next to the Sevinwinds Casino.
 Tours are available for all of these.

 To explore more of Wisconsin’s rich Native American culture, plan a visit to one of these ancient earthworks.